 Is using the word “American” a bad idea to describe people who were born in the US?

 In my opinion, the answer is a definitive no.

 The anger over this is honestly a bit stupid and the people who get angry over it obviously haven’t put much thought into their anger.

 It really comes across as a way for upper class Latinos to feel like they are on a self-righteous high horse with an opportunity to try sounding smarter than the person they are trying to bludgeon rhetorically.

 When they really just sound silly, anti-social and very insecure.

 So let’s go into some of the reasons for why I think their argument against Americans using the word “American” to describe themselves is idiotic.

-But since July 4th has passed only a few days ago…
+And since July 4th has passed only a few days ago…

 So let’s begin!